-The following table looks at changes in numbers of Teachers of the Deaf over time.
-The first table looks at changes in the number of qualified Teachers of the Deaf.
+The following table looks at changes in numbers of qualified Teachers of the Deaf over time.
 It excludes those working as a Teacher of the Deaf who are currently in training or do not intend to gain the qualification.
 Particular caution is needed in interpreting these figures because of variation in response rates from year to year.